tmux usage 101

 Basic Usage

-All the commands for tmux are only available after you type the command prefix.
+All the commands for tmux are only available after you type the command prefix (termed CmdP hereafter).
 By default it is Ctrl-b.
 After pressing this combination, it will activate the console mode (or so I believe).

 Pane commands